RubelShahriar/react-firebase-healthcare/README.md

 Medical services means any care, service, or treatment of , hospital surgical services, emergency services, ambulance services, chiropractic services, dental services, audiology services,

-* ### `Primary Healthcare`

-you’ll gain access to advanced technology, treatments and research that may not be available elsewhere.
-You can feel confident that you’re being treated by our world-renowned experts, who deliver compassionate, comprehensive and individualized care

 * ### `Orthopaedic & Spine`

 Our comprehensive heart services include general and preventive cardiology, cardiac testing and imaging, specialized cardiology and cardiac surgery.